admurali/routemap-express-mw/README.md

 ```
 ### Models

-We have a *user* table in our relational database and we made a corresponding bookshelf model.
+We have a *user* table in our relational database and made a corresponding bookshelf model.

 ```
 // user.js in models folder